Air pollution and genes may fuel depression in people, says study

 The study included 352 healthy people from Beijing, and they went through genotyping to determine if they possess genes related to depression in their genes and then their exposure to air pollution was reviewed.
 The brains of individuals were scanned through neuroimaging while they were assigned cognitive task to complete.
 The study concluded that air pollution impacted an individual’s emotional well-being, thinking and problem solving skills.
 It was found that air pollution exacerbated the expression of depression genes in people, causing depression.

-Controlling air pollution is a global initiative and it is the responsible of every citizen of the world.
+Controlling air pollution is a global initiative and it is the responsibility of every citizen of the world.
 In India, it has become a national concern, especially in the capital city, New Delhi, and other metro cities.
 During the winters, air quality in Delhi and adjacent places deteriorate to a dangerous level.
 Whatever the reasons, it has to be dealt with very soon for the health of the people.

 But if pollution has impacted your mental well-being, then it’s time to connect with mental health professionals.

-Athena Behavioral Health is one of the best mental health treatment centres in India.
+Athena Behavioral Health is one of the best mental health treatment centers in India.
 Our mental health rehabilitation center provides individualized treatment programs that suffice an individual’s requirements.
 We are one of the best platforms providing a wide array of treatment programs to treat mental health conditions and alcohol and substance dependency.
 To know more, call us now on our 24/7 helpline number 9289086193 and get immediate assistance.